Kirsten Beyer - Shastrix Books

 7. Filled StarFilled StarFilled StarFilled StarEmpty Star

-8. Architects of Infinity
+8. Acts of Contrition

 9. Filled StarFilled StarFilled StarFilled StarEmpty Star